Jonathan Hole

-Jonathan Hole (August 13, 1904 – February 11, 1998) was an American actor whose entertainment career covered five genres over 50 years.
+Jonathan Foreman Hole (August 13, 1904 – February 11, 1998) was an American actor whose entertainment career covered five genres over 65 years.
 From his early days on the vaudeville stage and in legitimate theater, through radio, television and feature-length films that took his career up to the 1990s, Hole created a variety of characters in hundreds of roles.

 Early years

 Hole was born in Eldora, Iowa, the son of Mr. and Mrs. H. E. Hole.
 He graduated from North High School in Des Moines and attended Drake University.

 Career

 Hole's career began in vaudeville in the 1920s.
 He further honed his acting skills during 1924–1934 in stage productions in New York.
 In 1926, he joined the Morgan Wallace players as stage manager at the Princess Theater in Des Moines, Iowa.
 By the end of 1929, he had also performed with stock theater companies in Brooklyn, New York; Dayton, Ohio; Lynn, Massachusetts; and Portland, Maine.
 In 1930, one of the productions he appeared in was the comedy Cinderelative that had been written by Dorothy Heyward.

 Hole was also a radio performer active in his native Iowa as well as New York City, Detroit, Chicago, and Los Angeles, California.
 While working as an announcer on WBBM in Chicago, his last name was temporarily changed to Cole by the station.
 In 1942 in Chicago, Hole was a co-chair of the Red Cross entertainment committee on war relief.
 He portrayed Paul Henderson on the radio soap opera Ma Perkins.